cscart/docs/en/user_guide/mobile_app/faq.rst

 .. image:: img/mobile_app_banners.png
     :align: center
-    :alt: Setting a banner URL that will work both in CS-Cart and in a mobile app.
+    :alt: Setting a banner URL that will work both in Multi-Vendor and in a mobile app.

 .. hint::